Polyakov loop correlator in perturbation theory

 We have also neglected the several diagrams that vanish trivially in gauges where the gluon propagator is diagonal with respect to temporal and spatial components, such as Coulomb gauge, static gauge, or Feynman gauge.
 At the present order, there are 22 of such diagrams that vanish because a three-gluon vertex with three temporal indices gives zero, and 3 of such diagrams that vanish because a four-gluon vertex with four temporal indices gives zero.

-The re-exponentiation of the singlet contribution is analogous to the re-exponentiation of the Wilson loop, while the re-exponentiation of the adjoint contribution is a new result.
+The reexponentiation of the singlet contribution is analogous to the reexponentiation of the Wilson loop, while the reexponentiation of the adjoint contribution is a new result.
 From Eqs.~\eqref{F1exp} and~\eqref{FAexp}, we see that Casimir scaling for the singlet and adjoint free energies, i.e., the relation

 is broken at the order $\alpha_\mathrm{s}^3$.